thetribeio/generator-project/doc/DESCRIPTION.md

 This generator is our answer to mutualise them while having the flexibility to choose the appropriate front end and backend.

+We use Yeoman under the hood, which allow us to provide a CLI experience with prompts where you will be asked a few questions to choose the stack you want to use and some variables for your project identity

 ### Current features

 The current MVP covers the most used technologies which are: